damalialutfiani/Quizz-on-codecademy2/R/Lesson3 Data Cleaning in R.md

 -   [ ]	Filling NA values in a data frame

 5. The table below represents a data frame df that stores a statistics final exam scores for a group of students.
 What would you need to do in order to analyze the students’ scores?
+-	Convert exam_scores to a numeric type and then remove the % symbol using mutate() and gsub().